Vinicius-L-R-Matos/vault_posts/content/posts/Run a Powerful Offline AI Model from a USB Stick (Windows Guide).md

 start "" "%DRIVE_LETTER%\anythingllm\AnythingLLM.exe"
 ```
 Now, Dolphin + AnythingLLM launches just by running `start.bat`, direct from the pendrive!!!
 It will open the server and the client together.
+The first time you run it, dont forget to chose the  Ollama LLM on the configuration screen.

 ---
 ## 🧪 Interacting with Dolphin via Python (API)